-Background: The outbreak of the COVID-19 pandemic led to mental disorders and a negative impact on people's quality of life.
-Due to the closure of universities and the shift to virtual classes, students experienced significant fear and anxiety.
+Background: The outbreak of the COVID-19 epidemic led to mental disorders and a negative impact on people's quality of life.
+Due to the closure of universities and the holding of classes virtually, students experienced a great deal of fear and anxiety.
 Objective: The aim of this study was to investigate the relationship between fear and anxiety and students' quality of life during the COVID-19 pandemic.

-Methods: This descriptive correlational study included 304 students in Sulaymaniyah, Iraq, in February and March 2021.
-Participants were selected using convenience sampling, and data were collected using a sociodemographic form, the Fear of COVID-19 Scale (FCV-19), the Corona Disease Anxiety Scale (CDAS), and the COVID-19-Impact on Quality of Life (COV19-QOL) scale.
+Method: In this descriptive correlational study, 304 students in Sulaymaniyah, Iraq in February and March 2021 were selected by convenience sampling method and entered into the study.
+Data were collected using sociodemographic form, fear of COVID-19 scale (FCV-19), Corona disease anxiety scale (CDAS), and COVID-19-impact on quality of life (COV19-QOL) scale.

-Results: The mean age of the participants was 20.61 ± 3.53 years.
-Students had high levels of fear and moderate anxiety towards COVID-19, and this pandemic had a moderate impact on their quality of life.
-The mean score of all variables was significantly higher in girls than in boys.
-There was a significant relationship between quality of life and fear and anxiety, such that an increase of 1 point in quality of life was associated with a 0.27- and 0.35-point decrease in fear and anxiety, respectively.
+Results: The mean age of the participants was 20.61±3.53 years.
+Students had high levels of fear and moderate anxiety toward COVID-19, and this pandemic had a moderate effect on their quality of life.
+The mean score of all these variables in girls was significantly higher than in boys.
+There was a relationship between quality of life and fear and anxiety, so with increasing 1 point in the quality of life, the score of fear and anxiety changed by 0.27 and 0.35 points, respectively.

-Conclusion: There is a significant relationship between fear and anxiety and students' quality of life.
+Conclusion: There is a relationship between fear and anxiety and students' quality of life.
 Providing training classes on anxiety and fear control can improve their quality of life.